KoenvdStroom/KoenvdStroom/README.md

 ### Hi,
 My name is Koen.
 I'm a Dutch high school student with a passion for programming.
-On my Github can you find all my public projects I'm working on.
+On my Github, you can find all my public projects I'm working on.

 ---
 ### Contact